sheldcoop/studio/docs/ARCHITECTURE.md

     - **Server Components (The "Secret Sauce"):** The App Router allows us to use **React Server Components** by default.
 This is a revolutionary feature.
 It means most of our components run exclusively on the server, fetching data and rendering static content without sending any JavaScript to the user's browser.
 The result is a much lighter, faster experience.
 Only components that require user interactivity (like a button with an `onClick` handler) are marked with `'use client';` and sent to the browser.
 This approach gives us:
         - **Drastically Faster Load Times:** The user's browser has much less to download, parse, and execute.
         - **Better SEO:** Search engine bots can easily read the fully-formed HTML content, leading to better indexing and ranking.
     - **Simplified Routing:** The file system itself defines the website's URL structure.
-The folder `src/app/(app)/topics/statistics/normal-distribution/` directly maps to the URL `/topics/statistics/normal-distribution`, making navigation intuitive to manage.
+The folder `src/app/(app)/topics/statistics/` directly maps to the URL `/topics/statistics`.
+    - **Dynamic Routing with Slugs:** For pages that represent unique items from a dataset (like a specific learning path or topic), we use **dynamic segments**.
+A file named `src/app/(app)/paths/[slug]/page.tsx` automatically handles URLs like `/paths/linear-algebra` or `/paths/statistics-for-quantitative-finance`, where the `slug` is passed as a parameter to the page.
     - **Colocation:** All files related to a specific route—the page itself (`page.tsx`), its loading UI (`loading.tsx`), and its error UI (`error.tsx`)—can live together inside the same folder.
 This makes finding and managing route-specific code much easier.

 ### b.
 Language: TypeScript